fpclass/lecture25/README.md

-# Lecture: Fun with IO
+# Lecture: Writing a real application in Haskell

-Code shown in the CS141 lecture titled "Fun with IO".
+Code shown in the CS141 lecture titled "Writing a real application in Haskell".